1 : having the shape of a double-convex lens

 2 : of or relating to a lens

 Did You Know?

-"Lentil-shaped"-that's the meaning of "lenticularis," the Latin word that gave us today's word.
+"Lentil-shaped"—that's the meaning of Latin lenticularis, the parent of English's lenticular.
 It's an appropriate predecessor because a double-convex lens is one that is curved on both sides, giving it a shape similar to that of a lentil.
-English speakers borrowed the Latin term, adapting it to "lenticular," in the 15th century.
-"Lenticularis," in turn, derives from "lenticula," which is the source of the English word "lentil" and a diminutive of the Latin form "lent-, lens," meaning "lentil."
-You probably won't be too surprised to learn that "lent-, lens" also gave English the word "lens."
+English speakers borrowed the Latin term in the 15th century.
+Lenticularis, in turn, derives from lenticula, which is the source of the English word lentil and a diminutive of the Latin form lent-, lens, meaning "lentil."
+You probably won't be too surprised to learn that lent-, lens also gave English the word lens.

 Amateur astronomers might be interested in what the observatory markets as the "largest lenticular telescope on Earth."

 "This is not the first time Boulder County has been enthralled by a strange cloud formation.
 In 2017, a spaceship-shaped group of lenticular clouds made its way across the county and onto social media." — Mitchell Byars, The Boulder (Colorado) Daily Camera, 20 June 2019

 Test Your Vocabulary with M-W Quizzes

 Test Your Vocabulary

 Fill in the blanks to complete an adjective meaning "resembling a pea in size or shape": p _ s _ _ o _ m.VIEW THE ANSWER